Health Information Management Program

 FALL Application deadline: May 1 (Applications will be accepted until class fills or August 1)

-SUMMER* Application Deadline: April 15
+SUMMER* Application Deadline: April 15 (TESU affiliate students only)

 NOTE: Onboarding process by TESU can take from 6-8 week.
 Documents are not sent to TESU by Rutgers until offer of admission is complete (submission of deposit and all forms requested in admission offer excluding completion of immunization forms.)